MagneticEarth/MagneticEarth.github.io/pages/magsources.md

 sidebar_sort_order: 1
 ---

-On this page we depict the vertical component of various magnetic field models, evaluated at Earth's surface.
+On this page we depict the radial (vertical downward) component of various magnetic field models, evaluated at Earth's surface.
 Each model is shown over different time scales, appropriate to the nature of each source.

 - table of contents
 {:toc}